 Was there another Troy for her to burn?

 In the above five concluding lines of ‘No Second Troy,’ the beautiful revolutionary lady Maud Gonne is seen in terms of destruction.
 Her beauty is said to be like a tightened bow.
 Her mind is made simple as a fire of nobleness.
 Simplicity is not a quality that we associate with fire.
 Here Yeats seems to suggest how uncompromising intensity and dedicated single-mindedness are capable of being both noble and, in terms of a practical world, naïve (foolish).
 The tightened bow further suggests an inherent tension in heroic beauty that necessarily results in destructiveness.

 But heroic beauty cannot avoid its terrible consequence.
 It must not be blamed because it cannot help itself.
 It is not until the last line that images lock securely in their pattern.
 The organizing thrust is cleverly withheld.
 The marching suspense of the single-syllable words in the last but one (eleventh) line, with ‘why’, ‘what’, and ‘what’ repeating the accumulated questions, is a brilliant piece of dramatic maneuvering.
 Then the Helen image strikes into the poem (in the last line).
-It raises the question which the whole structure of the poem has answered.
+It raises the question of what the whole structure of the poem has answered.
 It puts everything in its pre-destined order.
 It is the demonstration, and an important one, of a technique that he brings to its perfection in “The Second Coming.”

 The purpose of civilization is not to provide bonfires for eternal or heroic beauty.
 Ireland has not failed because it has not been burnt like Troy.
 The complete pattern of images, as well as the rhetorical control in the poem, are clearly demonstrated only when we read the last line.
 The poet clearly demonstrates the destructive aspect of beauty not only in personal terms, but also in national as well as mythological terms.